-Effective January 1, 2006, we began to account for our equity awards using the provisions of SFAS 123(R).
-Historically, our equity awards were accounted for using the intrinsic value method described in Accounting Principles Board Opinion ("APB") 25, "Accounting for Stock Issued to Employees."
-SFAS 123(R) requires us to recognize compensation expense related to our equity awards based on the fair value of the award at the grant date.
+Effective January 1, 2006, we began to account for equity awards using the provisions of SFAS 123(R).
+Historically, equity awards were accounted for using the intrinsic value method described in Accounting Principles Board Opinion ("APB") 25, "Accounting for Stock Issued to Employees."
+SFAS 123(R) requires us to recognize compensation expense related to equity awards based on the fair value of the award at the grant date.
 The fair value of an equity award is estimated using the Black-Scholes option pricing model.
 Under SFAS 123(R), the fair value of an award is amortized to earnings on a straight-line basis over the requisite service or vesting period.

-Upon our adoption of SFAS 123(R), we recognized a cumulative effect of change in accounting principle of \$1.5 million (a benefit) based on SFAS 123(R)'s requirement to recognize compensation expense based upon the grant date fair value of an equity award and the application of an estimated forfeiture rate to unvested awards.
-In addition, previously recognized deferred compensation of \$14.6 million related to nonvested (or restricted) common units was reversed on January 1, 2006.
+Upon our adoption of SFAS 123(R), we recognized a cumulative effect of change in accounting principle of \$1.5 million (a benefit), of which \$1.4 million is included as a component of minority interest expense since the limited partners of Enterprise Products Partners (other than the parent company) were allocated their share of this benefit.
+The cumulative effect adjustment is based on SFAS 123(R)'s requirement to recognize compensation expense based upon the grant date fair value of an equity award and the application of an estimated forfeiture rate to unvested awards.
+In addition, previously recognized deferred compensation of \$14.6 million related to Enterprise Products Partners' nonvested (or restricted) common units was reversed on January 1, 2006.
+At March 31, 2006, our equity awards related solely to Enterprise Products Partners.
+The parent company has not issued any such awards.

-Prior to our adoption of SFAS 123(R), we did not recognize any compensation expense related to unit options; however, compensation expense was recognized in connection with awards granted by EPE Unit L.P. (the "Employee Partnership") and the issuance of nonvested units.
+Prior to our adoption of SFAS 123(R), we did not recognize any compensation expense related to unit options of Enterprise Products Partners; however, compensation expense was recognized in connection with awards granted by EPE Unit L.P. (the "Employee Partnership") and the issuance of nonvested units of Enterprise Products Partners.
 The effects of applying SFAS 123(R) during the first quarter of 2006 did not have a material effect on net income or basic and diluted earnings per unit.

 Since we adopted SFAS 123(R) using the modified prospective method, we have not restated the financial statements of prior periods.
-The following table shows the proforma effects on our earnings for the three months ended March 31, 2005 as if the fair value method of SFAS 123, "Accounting for Stock-Based Compensation" had been used instead of the intrinsic-value method of APB 25.
+The following table shows the pro forma effects on our earnings for the three months ended March 31, 2005 as if the fair value method of SFAS 123, "Accounting for Stock-Based Compensation" had been used instead of the intrinsic-value method of APB 25.
 The only equity awards outstanding during the three months ended March 31, 2005 were unit options and nonvested units.

-Reported net income \$ 109,256
+Reported net income \$ 9,535

-Additional unit option-based compensation expense estimated using fair value-based method (177)
+Additional unit option-based compensation expense estimated using fair value-based method (9)

-Pro forma net income \$ 109,079
+Pro forma net income \$ 9,526

-Basic and diluted earnings per unit:
+Basic and diluted earnings per unit: -

-As reported and pro forma \$ 0.25
+As reported and pro forma \$ 0.13